maz-tech/google-cybersecurity-certificate-notes/4 Tools of the Trade - Linux and SQL/2 The Linux operating system.md

 ## Factoids

 - Linux licensed under GNU public license.
-- Over 600 distros developed, each includes the same kernel, but different utils, package manager, installer, UI.
+- Over 600 distributions developed, each includes the same kernel, but different utils, package manager, installer, UI.
+- Uses in security:
+  - Examining logs
+  - Verifying access and authorization in IAM system

-## Architecture
+## Linux Architecture

 - User: The person using the computer, duh.
 Multiple can use at once.
 - Applications: Program that performs a specific task.
 Often installed with a package manager.